hgaaditya/rpi_homeserver/README.md

 13. Since we have mentioned 8090 in the .env file above, you can now login to http://<dockerhost>:8090 and shoudl be able to see the login screen.

-## Installing Jellying Media Server
+## Installing Jellying Media Server on Docker.
 <img src="https://developer.asustor.com/uploadIcons/0020_999_1568614457_Jellyfin_256.png" width="75" height="75">

 1. This process is very similar to Owncloud.
 Start by heading to the Official [Jellyfin Docs](https://jellyfin.org/docs/general/administration/installing.html) and glance it over.